-Priorities within each of CPRIT's programs -academic research, prevention and product development research- will inform staff and respective Peer Review Councils on the development and issuance of program-specific Requests for Applications (RFAs) and evaluation of applications to those RFAs.
+Priorities within each of CPRIT's programs -academic research, prevention, and product development research- will inform staff and respective peer review councils on the development and issuance of program-specific RFAs and evaluation of applications to those RFAs.

-CPRIT's three programs are currently guided by established key principles essential to executing CPRIT's purpose.
-The main principle underlying all three programs is that they will continue to ensure only applications with scientific merit will move forward in CPRIT's peer review grant process.
-In addition, the programs have established principles that are unique to each program.
-The new program priorities will supplement these principles to guide the selection of meritorious applications to address CPRIT's strategic priorities as set annually by the Oversight Committee.
+Established key principles essential to executing CPRIT's purpose guide each of CPRIT's three programs.
+The main principle underlying all three programs is that each will continue to ensure only applications with scientific merit moves forward in CPRIT's peer review grant process.
+In addition, each program has established unique program principles.
+The program priorities supplement these principles to guide the selection of meritorious applications to address CPRIT's strategic priorities as set annually by the Oversight Committee.